Support

 Invicti Enterprise On-Premises

 Invicti Enterprise can be configured to run scanner agents on Amazon Web Services (AWS).
-When you launch a new scan, Invicti Enterprise will create a new instance for the target scan and terminate it automatically once the scan is completed.
+When you launch a new scan, Invicti Enterprise creates a new instance for the target scan and terminates it automatically once the scan is completed.

 First, you need to install and configure the scanner agent on an EC2 instance and then create a machine image (AMI) to use as a base instance.